The strength of a man’s virtue should not be measured by his special exertions, but by his habitual acts.

 Meaning

-The message behind “The strength of a man’s virtue should not be measured by his special exertions, but by his habitual acts.” revolves around courage.
-It suggests that bravery means acting despite fear, making it relatable to many people's experiences.
+In the quote “The strength of a man’s virtue should not be measured by his special exertions, but by his habitual acts.,” the emphasis is on courage.
+It highlights the thought that bravery means acting despite fear while implying that small acts of bravery matter.

 Theme